visualpharm/Lunacy/docs/index.md

 ## Service Integration Framework
 In a short, service integration gives you an ability to access icons programmatically, from within your apps, on the fly in real-time.
-This opens huge opportunities to your clients.
 With the use of service integration, end-users of your products could generate their own projects, build their own visual content from within your apps tied to our service.
 The framework consist of:

 <!--<ul>
   <li>-->